springer12/simplisafe-python/README.md

 # Refreshing the Access Token

-When `simplipy.get_systems()` is run, everything is set to make repeated authorized requests against the SimpliSafe cloud.
+When `simplipy.get_systems()` is run, everything is set to make repeated authorized requests against the SimpliSafe™ cloud.
 At some point, however, the access token will expire and any future requests will raise `simplipy.errors.TokenExpiredError`.